Active AAST Sponsored Surveys

 - If approved, the survey will be distributed twice: once in e-news/Cutting Edge and once by itself.

-- If the member wishes the survey to go a third time, a review of current survey’s scheduled will be discussed with the member.
+- If the member wishes the survey to go a third time, a review of the current survey’s schedule will be discussed with the member.

-- If surveying membership for a research project and an abstract is developed, it must be submitted to AAST first (if the project is completed during the time of the AAST abstract system is open).
-If the survey is a collaboration between two societies, it must be submitted to one of the two societies abstract system.
+- If surveying membership for a research project and abstract is developed, it must be submitted to AAST first (if the project is completed during the time of the AAST abstract system is open).
+If the survey is a collaboration between two societies, it must be submitted to one of the two societies' abstract systems.

 - Only one independent survey will be distributed per month.